QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/dashboard/faraday.md

     # output is a string with all lines of the files
     # you need to parse them
     def parseOutputString(self, output):
+        # read the code of others plugins to
+        # write your parser
         pass